buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the character chooses to purchase their starting equipment, they can purchase a kit at the indicated price, which is generally more convenient than purchasing individual items separately.

 **Adventurer' \*\*s Kit (18 gp)**.
 Includes a backpack, a crowbar, a hammer, 10 pitons, 10 torches, a tinderbox, a bedroll, 10 days of rations, and a waterskin.
-The kit also includes 50 feet of hemp rope tied to the backpack.
+The kit also includes 50 meters of hemp rope tied to the backpack.

 **Hunter' \*\*s Kit (24 gp)**: contains a tinderbox, a belt pouch, a rope 60ft, a bedroll, a tarpaulin, a waterskin, an iron pot, trail rations (5 days), torches (10), and a backpack.